Otus-DevOps-2022-02/vshender_microservices/README.md

 - Ran the application.
 - Ran the application containers using different network aliases.
 - Optimized the `comment` and `ui` images using an Ubuntu base image.
+- Optimized the application images using an Alpine base image.

 <details><summary>Details</summary>